Svartbag/SomeCardGames/README.md

   - Use small methods (and classes) with limited responsibility each (this approach is not followed all the time..)
   - Make method and parameter names as descriptive as possible
   - No Boolean input parameters used as input to methods

 - SOLID:
+  - (Most) game logic is handled by the game engine in the CardGames.War project.
+  - Handling of events from user is handled by the Views models.
+  - Buttons are made available/disable via the “CanExecute” method in the ICommand interface
+  - UI is handled by the views
+-	SOLID:
   -	Single responsibility principle (small methods and classes with only limited responsibility) is preferred.
 However not done all the time.
   -	Open/closed principle.
 Not using this approach as this is new code.